m-kristiansen/Simula_2022/README.md

 Sadly the project ends now, but I will list a few improvements that should be done for potential future endeavours.

+- Add scalar parameters to the differential equations, obtaining a more realistic picture of the distrubution in the vasculature.
 - More data, data augmentation can be applied on the 10k already produces different graphs.
 - Hyperparameter tuning
 - Cross validation